osneo/oooii/Readme.txt

                       systems.
-oConcurrencyTests <== Unit tests for oConcurrency. oCore             <== platform/OS concepts like files, debugger, adapters, cpus. oBasis            <== Basic algorithms, types and structures that have no platform
+oConcurrencyTests <== Unit tests for oConcurrency. oCore             <== platform/OS concepts like files, debugger, adapters, cpus. oGUI              <== graphical user interface concepts, often not abstracted or
-                      dependencies (but perhaps lightweight compiler dependencies). oBasisTests       <== Unit tests for oBasis.
+                      cross-platform - this isn't intended to be QT or WxWidgets, but just the very basics until it's worth bringing in a heavyweight middleware. oGUITests         <== Unit tests for oGUI. oBasis            <== Basic algorithms, types and structures that have no platform dependencies (but perhaps lightweight compiler dependencies). oBasisTests       <== Unit tests for oBasis.